ibm-cloud-docs/cephaas/data-security.md

 # Securing your data
 {: #mng-data}

-To ensure that you can securely manage your data when you use {{site.data.keyword.cephaas_full}}, it is important to know exactly what data is stored and encrypted and how you can delete any stored data.
+To help ensure that, you can securely manage your data when you use {{site.data.keyword.cephaas_full}}, it is important to know exactly what data is stored and encrypted and how you can delete any stored data.
 {: shortdesc}